ericgiannini/knoty/README.md

 4. Add a Button, control dragging from it to the VerifyViewController to create an action called `verifyTelephoneNumber`.

-5. Add a Button, control dragging from it to the PinViewController to create an action called `verifyPin`.
+5. Add a Button, control dragging from it to the VerifyViewController to create an action called `verifyPin`.

 6. Finally, control drag from the VerifyViewController's yellow circle of life to the starter code's NotesController, creating a segue called `presentNotes`.